ralampay/python-tutorial/exercises/Pandas Exercises (Basic).md

 2. Use concat() to combine the two datasets into one DataFrame

 3. Use merge() to join the two datasets on MachineID.
-Perform an outer join.

 4. Create a new column called EfficiencyScore based on the HoursOperated and DowntimeHours.
 Use the formula: